KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies: Results

 which for a typical value of $\Omega_{\rm m}\approx0.3$ approaches an approximately constant value.

-Additionally, we compute the effective Newtonian coupling and the lensing modification, as defined in Eqs. \eqref{eq:mu} and \eqref{eq:weyl}, for the three modified gravity parameterisations in the small-scale limit, $k \rightarrow \infty$.
-The corresponding posterior distributions as a function of redshift are illustrated in Fig. \ref{fig:mu_sigma}, where the functional form is determined by the particular parameterisation of modified gravity.
+Additionally, we computed the effective Newtonian coupling and the lensing modification, as defined in Eqs. \eqref{eq:mu} and \eqref{eq:weyl}, for the three modified gravity parametrisations in the small-scale limit, $k \rightarrow \infty$.
+The corresponding posterior distributions as a function of redshift are illustrated in Fig. \ref{fig:mu_sigma}, where the functional form is determined by the particular parametrisation of modified gravity.
 In Fig. \ref{fig:mu_vs_a_prior}, we display samples of the derived $\mu_{\infty}$ and $\Sigma_{\rm L,\infty}$ as a function of the scale factor, generated from the prior, in comparison to the posterior distributions.
 For the effective Newtonian coupling, we find a preference for $\mu>1$ at low redshift, indicating a deviation from GR, which predicts $\mu=1$.
-However, for the lensing modification, which is the quantity that is mostly constrained by the weak lensing data, we find that both the stable basis parameterised by $\hat{D}_{\rm kin}$ and $\Delta \hat{M}_*^2$ and parameterisation via the $\alpha$ functions yield a posterior that is consistent with the GR value of $\Sigma=1$.
+However, for the lensing modification, which is the quantity that is mostly constrained by the weak lensing data, we find that both the stable basis parametrised by $\hat{D}_{\rm kin}$ and $\Delta \hat{M}_*^2$ and parametrisation via the $\alpha$ functions yield a posterior that is consistent with the GR value of $\Sigma=1$.
 Therefore, the modified gravity models do not yield a significantly better fit to the data, resulting in the modified gravity model statistically not being preferred over \lcdm{}, listed in Table \ref{tab:S8_Om_results}.
 Additionally, we display the corresponding 2D posterior distributions for $\mu_\infty$ and $\Sigma_{{\rm L,}\infty}$ at three different redshifts in the right panel of Fig. \ref{fig:alpha_2d}.
-Here, we observe a degeneracy between both parameters in the stable basis, which is not present in the parameterisation in terms of the $\alpha$ functions.
-However, we find the constraints on the deviation from GR to be consistent between both parameterisations.
-We note that, as discussed in Sect. \ref{sec:results_mg}, we fix $\Delta M_*^2=0$ when sampling $\hat{D}_{\rm kin}$ and $\hat{c}_{\rm s}^2$ and therefore we impose $\mu = \Sigma$ for this particular parameterisation.
-Nevertheless, we do not find a significant deviation from \lcdm{} for this parameterisation.
-We conclude that for the three parameterisations of modified gravity considered in this work, we find the data to be highly consistent with \lcdm{}, preferring only small corrections to the \lcdm{} prediction, as indicated by the constraints on the lensing modification, displayed in Figs. \ref{fig:alpha_2d} and \ref{fig:mu_sigma}.
+Here, we observe a degeneracy between both parameters in the stable basis, which is not present in the parametrisation in terms of the $\alpha$ functions.
+However, we find the constraints on the deviation from GR to be consistent between both parametrisations.
+We note that, as discussed in Sect. \ref{sec:results_mg}, we fix $\Delta M_*^2=0$ when sampling $\hat{D}_{\rm kin}$ and $\hat{c}_{\rm s}^2$ and therefore we impose $\mu = \Sigma$ for this particular parametrisation.
+Nevertheless, we do not find a significant deviation from \lcdm{} for this parametrisation.
+We conclude that for the three parametrisations of modified gravity considered in this work, we find the data to be highly consistent with \lcdm{}, preferring only small corrections to the \lcdm{} prediction, as indicated by the constraints on the lensing modification, displayed in Figs. \ref{fig:alpha_2d} and \ref{fig:mu_sigma}.